Jayson Blair (actor)

-Jayson Blair (born 1983 or 1984) is an American actor.
+Jayson Blair (born 1985 or 1986) is an American actor.
 He has appeared in many films and television series, including being a cast member of the sitcoms The Hard Times of RJ Berger (2010–2011) and The New Normal (2012–2013).

 Early life

 Blair was born in Detroit, Michigan.
 He attended L'Anse Creuse High School-North in Macomb Township, Michigan, where he played tennis.

 Career

-After graduating in 2001, he performed in commercials for Taco Bell, Pizza Hut and the Honda Civic.
+After graduating in 2001, Blair performed in commercials for Taco Bell, Pizza Hut and the Honda Civic.